Telemedicine project improving health in rural Cambodia

 Rural health centre |

-To leverage this growing Internet infrastructure for
+To leverage this growing Internet infrastructure for health purposes, an

-2001.
-Through this program established by Partners Telemedicine,
+program established by Partners Telemedicine, Harvard-affiliated physicians

-Harvard-affiliated physicians provide clinical recommendations to Cambodian
+provide clinical recommendations to Cambodian health workers caring for

-health workers caring for patients at a health centre in the village of
+patients at a health centre in the village of Rovieng and a referral

-Rovieng and a referral hospital in the town of Banlung.
-These consultations
+hospital in the town of Banlung.
+These consultations rely on image-rich

-care while educating the local clinicians in appropriate medical practice.
+educating the local clinicians in appropriate medical practice.

 Progress and Impact